 The 13th Amendment to the U.S. Constitution put an end to slavery and involuntary servitude in 1865, but it didn’t put an end to social injustices and inequality.
 The recent tragic murders of Ahmad Arbery, George Floyd, and Breonna Taylor just puts a deep emphasis of the injustices that tragically still exist in America, even in the year 2020.
 While progress has been made, the cancer of institutional and systematic racism is still explicit as the struggle for equal rights always seems like an endless battle–everything from criminal justice reform to police brutality are just many of the relevant and galvanizing topics that have generated for some essential filmmaking.
-If you can’t make it to a protest, at least try to watch these timely films now so we can pave the way for a more peaceful and sustainable country, society, and world.
+If you can’t make it to a demonstration or protest, at least try to watch these timely films now so we can pave the way for a more peaceful and sustainable country, society, and world.

 One of the most combative ways to empower change for the better is through the visual medium.
 Here are 10 timely films that chronicle black livelihoods in America fighting for liberty, justice and civil rights.
 Defacto Film Reviews support the Black Lives Matter protests and all individuals who continue fighting against racial injustices, police brutality, racism, and oppression.
 In this small list I refused to include films with white savior archetypes and slave films.
 We have had enough of those films in the past, moving forward we need more films with diverse voices showcasing the true injustices and oppression that minorities are enduring today, among many other stories and themes.
 We hope more audiences revisit, recommend and treasure these films during these peril times.